 Painted Rocks State Park

-Wether you camp at the state park or at the USFS campground, you will surely enjoy the dark skies at night.
-With no significant sources of light pollution when the sky is clear the night views can be awe inspiring.
+Whether you camp at the state park or at the USFS campground, you will surely enjoy the dark skies at night.
+With no significant sources of light pollution when the sky is clear the night views can be awe-inspiring.

 Fishing at Painted Rocks

 Fishing is always popular at Painted Rocks.
-The fish species found in the lake include cutthroat, rainbow and brook trout, as well as native bull trout.
-Other fish found in the lake include Mountain Whitefish, Largescale Sucker, Longnose Dace, Longnose Sucker and Redside Shiner.
+The fish species found in the lake include cutthroat trout, rainbow trout, and brook trout, as well as native bull trout.
+Other fish found in the lake include Mountain Whitefish, Largescale Sucker, Longnose Dace, Longnose Sucker, and Redside Shiner.

 According to Montana Fish, Wildlife & Parks, the lake receives up to 3,000 angling days per year.
 Historically MFWP conducted annual stocking of the lake.
 Records show that stocking began in 1940 and the last plant was in 1984.

-Besides the reservoir, anglers will find excellent fishing in the West Fork.
-The river is very popular and is fished from the Painted Rocks outlet to it’s junction with the main Bitterroot.
+Besides the reservoir, anglers will find excellent fishing in the West Fork Bitterroot River.
+The river is very popular and is fished from the Painted Rocks outlet to its junction with the main Bitterroot.
 In recent years there has been concern that the West Fork is seeing too much fishing pressure and MFWP has adopted special rules for the stream.
 Be sure you know the regulations if you fish here.

 Birds and Wildlife

-Painted Rocks is a bird watchers delight.
+Painted Rocks is a bird watcher’s delight.
 The lake is a stopping ground for a variety of waterfowl during spring and fall migrations.
-Osprey, Great Blue Heron, Spotted Sandpiper and Bald Eagles are common and many forest birds inhabit the wooded areas.
+Osprey, Great Blue Heron, Spotted Sandpiper, and Bald Eagles are common and many forest birds inhabit the wooded areas.
 Peregrine falcons are occasionally spotted after being reintroduced into the area in the 1980s.
 If you are fortunate you may catch a glimpse of one of these speedsters.
-Learn about the birds in the area using the Bitteroot Forest Bird Checklist.
+Learn about the birds in the area using the Bitterroot Forest Bird Checklist.